Actively Recruiting

 - Health conditions interfering with exercise safety, such as coronary heart disease

-- Visual impairments that may interfere with cognitive task performance
+- Visual impairments that may affect cognitive task performance

 - Endocrine disorders, including hyperthyreosis or diabetes mellitus

-- Psychiatric disorders including psychosis or affective disorders with psychotic symptoms, schizophrenia, substance abuse or dependence, autism spectrum disorders, anorexia nervosa
+- Psychiatric disorders including psychosis, affective disorders with psychotic symptoms, schizophrenia, substance abuse or dependence, autism spectrum disorders, anorexia nervosa

-- For healthy controls: diagnosis of borderline personality disorder or intake of psychotropic drugs
+- For healthy controls: diagnosis of borderline personality disorder or use of psychotropic drugs

 AI-Screening